Five Must-Have Tools for Serious and Efficient Bloggers

 One key thing to consider when selecting a tool is the tool’s invocation speed; the quicker, the better.
 A keyboard shortcut is preferable to a menu bar item.
-The former is way faster but puts more pressure on your memory because of the need to remember all those keyboard combinations.
+The former is way faster but puts more pressure on your memory because you need to remember all those keyboard combinations.
 Nothing is free.

 If you are a blogger like me, I hope you made some discoveries that will eventually help you improve your efficiency and consistency.
 Are you using tools that make a difference in your work?
 Feel free to share your own experience.